 Pecan Pie Thumbprint Cookies

-These simple thumbprint cookies were the surprise hit of my book club gathering last week.
-As a lover of pecan pie and the wife of a picky dude who would never take a bite of any nut laden dish, I thought these pecan pie cookies would let me get my fix.
+This simple thumbprint cookie recipe was the surprise hit of my book club gathering last week.
+As a lover of pecan pie and the wife of a picky dude who would never take a bite of any nut-laden dish, I thought these pecan pie cookies would let me get my fix.

 After one bite, a dear friend quickly asked if the recipe was on my blog.
 Then another friend inquired as well.
 I shared them with my knitting group and they were given high praise once again!
 So if you’re on the fence about making a pecan pie for Thanksgiving this year, consider taking the easy route and making these wonderful pecan pie thumbprint cookies!

 Even if you’ve never made thumbprint cookies before, I guarantee these cookies are super easy to prepare!
 Here are some tips to guide you.

 - Use good quality butter as generic brands often have water added and your cookies may spread more.
 If your cookies end up flatter than you’d like, just add a couple more tablespoons of flour to thicken up the dough.

 - Use a cookie disher to make even-sized dough balls.
 I used a medium OXO scoop.